datstma/smmake/README.md

 smmake is a powerful, cross-platform alternative to the traditional Unix `make` utility.
 It brings the familiar functionality of `make` to Windows and other operating systems without requiring the installation of odd tools such as Win32 GNU tools.

-The primary target audience in Windows x86_64/arm64 developers since there's no native make support built in.
+#### - The primary target audience is Windows x86_64/arm64 developers since there's no native make support built in.
 But it works on Linux and Mac just as well as a bonus should you prefer smmake over GNU make (for some unkonwn reason :) )

-### - It's currently a Golang project that you can build on your own, but I will be creating installable (MSI) packages for Windows.

 ## 📚 Parses your Makefile in the way you'd expect

-smmake supports most common Makefile features you'd expect, making it familiar for Make users while remaining approachable for newcomers:
+smmake supports most common Makefile features you'd expect, has the same syntax as regular Unix Make and some extras:

 ### Basic Features